Prosono/SMARTi_BaseComponent/README.md

 # Installation

-Prerequisties:
+Prerequisites:

 * ## This integration only supports Home Assistant 2024.8 and above.
 Installing and configuring this integration on a Home Assistant installation with a lower version than this will result in errors and the integration will not work properly.

-Before starting your installation, make sure you have the two following lines in you configuration.yaml file:
+Before starting your installation, make sure you have the two following lines in your configuration.yaml file:
 <pre>
 homeassistant:
   packages: !include_dir_named packages